Cidaas/cidaas-android-sdk/README.md

     minSdkVersion 21

-## Installation

-To install it, add the following line to your app level gradle file: Add it in your root build.gradle under all projects repositories section :
+## Add cidaas sdk to your project

+Cidaas SDK is available through jitpack.io.
+Please ensure that you are using the latest versions by [checking here](https://jitpack.io/#Cidaas/cidaas-v2-sdk-android)

+Add the following Gradle configuration to your Android project:

 ```java
 allprojects {
     repositories {